Spark739-dev/T-FLIPFLOP-POSEDGE/README.md

 **Procedure**

-/* write all the steps invloved */
+1. Create a new folder for T FlipFlop.
+2. Open the Quartus Prime.
+3. Create the new project.
+4. Configure the settings for the project to run the code.
+5. Choose Verilog HDL environment and write the code for T Flip Flop.
+6. Give input t and clk.
+7. Give output reg q and qbar.
+8. Set always positive egde for clk means 1.
+9. Begin write the q assign as d for the circuit logic.
+10. Finally assign the qbar as ~q.
+11. End the module andd click the compilation to compile the program.

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+    /* Program for flipflops and verify its truth table in quartus using Verilog programming. module tfliflop(t,clk,q,qbar);
+    input t,clk;
+    output reg q;
+    output qbar;
+    always @(posedge clk)
+    begin
+    q = t ^ q;
+    end
+    assign qbar = ~q;
+    endmodule

     */

 **RTL LOGIC FOR FLIPFLOPS**

 **TIMING DIGRAMS FOR FLIP FLOPS**

 **RESULTS**

+The given T Flip Flop is implemented and run successfully in Verilog HDL in Quartus Prime Environment.